SPIA “Financial Markets” Short Course

 Financial Markets for Policy Professionals

-Everything you always wanted to know about private equity but were afraid to ask!
+Everything you always wanted to know about finance!
 For 12 years, JRCPPF has offered this popular short course to all SPIA MPPs and MPAs.

 The events of the last decade and current events highlight the need for public policy professionals to understand how financial markets operate.
 However, given the wide range of institutions in global financial markets, the seemingly endless number of instruments in which they deal and the specialized functions they perform, the world of finance can seem impenetrable to those who are not in the industry.